Barbara Foley: Published works

 Foley's 2014 book, Jean Toomer: Race, Repression, and Revolution (Illinois, 2014), displays her growing interest in biography as a necessary component of Marxist criticism.
 Invoking hitherto unexplored portions of the Toomer archive and expanding upon Fredric Jameson's formulation of the political unconscious, Foley offers a new approach to both Toomer the man and Cane the book.
-Nathan Grant, Toomer scholar and editor of African American Review, has written, "Barbara Foley's contribution to Toomer studies newly places him in the contexts of both early twentieth-century Left politics and 'New Negro' sensibility.
+Nathan Grant, Toomer scholar and editor of African American Review, wrote that "Barbara Foley's contribution to Toomer studies newly places him in the contexts of both early twentieth-century Left politics and 'New Negro' sensibility.
 Any assessment of the Harlem Renaissance is made all the richer by Foley's study, with which subsequent scholarship must contend."
 According to Charles Scruggs, co-author of Jean Toomer and the Terrors of American History (1998), "Barbara Foley has written a brilliant book on Toomer.
 I would go so far to say it is also the best researched book on Toomer that exists."

-In Marxist Literary Criticism Today, Foley focuses on matters of pedagogy.
-Although the ability of capitalism to meet the needs of the majority of the world's people is being increasingly called into question, and many people look to literature for insight into the relationship between consciousness and material reality, there have been no general introductions to Marxist literary criticism since the books published by Terry Eagleton (Marxism and Literary Criticism) and Raymond Williams (Marxism and Literature) in the late 1970s.
-Filling this gap with a study attuned to the concerns of the twenty-first century, Foley lays out the key principles of Marxist theory (historical materialism, political economy, and ideology critique) essential to the study of literature.
+In Marxist Literary Criticism Today (2019), Foley focuses on matters of pedagogy.
+She claims that despite the inability of capitalism to meet the needs of the majority of the world's population, and the fact that people look to literature for insights into the relationship between consciousness and material reality, there had been no new general introductions to Marxist literary criticism since the books published by Terry Eagleton (Marxism and Literary Criticism) and Raymond Williams (Marxism and Literature) in the late 1970s.
+Filling this gap with a study attuned to the concerns of the twenty-first century, she lays out the key principles of Marxist theory (historical materialism, political economy, and ideology critique) essential to the study of literature.
 After examining the ways in which Marxist criticism both overlaps with and differs from other analytical approaches, she outlines principal debates that continue to shape the field of Marxist criticism.
-The book culminates in an extended study of a wide range of literary works—from the poetry of Matthew Arnold to E. L. James's Fifty Shades of Grey to the proletarian verse of Langston Hughes—that illustrate Marxism's distinct contribution to an understanding of the connections between literature and society.
+The book culminates in an extended study of a wide range of literary works—from the poetry of Matthew Arnold to E. L. James's Fifty Shades of Grey to the proletarian verse of Langston Hughes—that illustrate Marxism's distinct contribution to an understanding of the links between literature and society.